piergui/P-FLARE/README.md

-# PSUDIHWAK
+# P-FLARE
-A pseudo spectral code for the flux-driven Hasegawa-Wakatani system using a penalisation method
+Penalised FLux-driven Algorithm for REduced models

+## Application to the Flux-Driven Hasegawa-Wakatani (FDHW) system

-Below are some animations of numerical experiments which can be done with the code
+Below are some animations of numerical experiments which can be done with the code applied to the FDHW

 ### Spreading of a profile with a large slope on the left
 We take an initial profile which is very steep on the left, and completely flat on the right.